-There are currently more home delivery meal kits than ever before and that means you have your options.
-When looking for the meal kit service that’s right for you, consider the following factors:
+There are currently more home delivery meals and kits than ever before and that means you have your options.
+When looking for the meal delivery kit service that’s right for you, consider the following factors:

 - Budget – While less expensive than ordering from a restaurant, most meal kit services and boxes will usually (but not always) cost more than grocery shopping.